ShaunFerris/Coding-Note-Taking/Web Front-End HTML and CSS Basics.md

   <button type="submit">Send</button>
 </form>
 ```
+The basic things to remember about HTML syntax are to delineate the document with elements, elements are created with tags, and each tag can have an id and a class to identify it in the css or js.
+Ids must be unique among elements, but classes can be shared among many elements.

 ### Further Reading
 If you're interested in learning more about HTML, check out the following resources: